python/peps/pep-XXXX.rst

 Thanks to the following people for their feedback on the PEP and help planning the reference implementation:

-Guido Van Rossum, Eric Traut, James Hilton-Balfe, Maggie Moss, Shannon Zhu
+Alex Waygood, Guido Van Rossum, Eric Traut, James Hilton-Balfe, Maggie Moss, Shannon Zhu

 TODO: MAKE SURE THE THANKS STAYS UP TO DATE